HerodoteVDR/iadmdb/README.md

 2. Npm run start

-3. Go to localhost:3000 to run the app
+3. Go to localhost:3000 on your browser to run the app

 ## infos